OpenSignLabs/OpenSign/docs/docs/help/New-Document/sign-yourself.md

 - The fields with an asterisk (*) are mandatory.
 - Make sure your document is in PDF format.
 - You can access your signed documents in the folder you've selected by visiting OpenSign™ Drive anytime.
-You can also access the socuments from reports section.
+You can also access the documents from reports section.

 If you require more help, feel free to reach out to our customer support on support@opensignlabs.com.